Suspension Install & Review: Hellwig LP-35 Helper Spring

 Still, though, $330 is a Bargain for What you Get.

 Hellwig states that the LP-35 helper springs won’t change the ride height or ride quality of your truck, and this is simply not possible.
-For the springs to do what they need to do, your truck will ride differently, it’s just physics.
+For the springs to do what they need to do, your truck will ride different, it’s just physics.

 When reading reviews, I came across several “bolts not long enough” problems, and I didn’t understand what they were talking about until after I installed the springs, but more on that in a minute.